-The Gallery holds a Permanent Collection of over five hundred and fifty works of art, mostly two dimensional, but including some three-dimensional pieces.
+The Gallery holds a Permanent Collection of around five hundred and eighty works of art, mostly two dimensional, but including some three-dimensional pieces.
 There are also holdings of Archive material.

 The Collection has grown from the group of around one hundred pictures bequeathed by the painter Mary Elizabeth Stormont (1871-1962) to the Rye Art Gallery Trust she founded in 1957.
 These works include paintings and sketches of her own and others by her husband, the painter Howard Gull Stormont (1859-1935).
 Also there are some works that the couple had purchased and displayed in their home, the Ypres Studio.